dsimbajo/TVMazeScraper/README.md

 2. Click on Edit and then Browse tab and select your local Server, credentials and put TVMaze on Database Name

 ![image](https://user-images.githubusercontent.com/25174259/164755900-4f865acf-267b-4645-bcbc-17e19ed9b0ac.png)

+3. Once database is setup on your local instance.
+Set TVMaze.DataImporter as Startup Project and run it.

+4. Once done with the import, you can test the TVMaze API